About

 --

-Acosta works in places made vulnerable through the exploitation of ecologies by colonial intervention and intensive capitalisation.
+Acosta works in places made vulnerable through ecological exploitation, colonial intervention and intensive capitalisation.
 He is devoted to the understanding of sites and landscapes that, although often neglected, are of global significance.
-His projects focus upon resistance to mining on valuable natural environments and, through technologies of seeing, he develops work towards the generation of meaningful visual and spatial narratives.
+Developed mainly between his native Chile and Swedish Sápmi, his projects focus on resistance to territorial fragmentation produced by extractive industries and the so-called “green transition”.
+He deploys a long-term artistic/documentary approach using site-specific methodologies developed with local communities.
+Through the generation of meaningful visual and spatial narratives, he offers new ways of reexamining global ecology through local and Indigenous knowledges.

 --

-He is also a Post-Doctoral Research Fellow at the Centre for Multidisciplinary Studies on Racism (CEMFOR) Uppsala University, Sweden where le leads a 4-year visual research project Indigenous perspectives on forest fires, drought and climate change: Sápmi (2022-2026), a FORMAS (Swedish Research Council for Sustainable Development) funded visual research project developed with Sámi teacher, author and reindeer herder Gun Aira; Sámi scholar and Professor in Environmental history May-Britt Öhman; and Sámi journalist and documentarist Liz-Marie Nilsen.
-The project brings forward Indigenous/Sámi knowleges on forest fires, drought and climate change.
+He is also a Post-Doctoral Research Fellow at the Centre for Multidisciplinary Studies on Racism (CEMFOR) Uppsala University, Sweden where le leads a 4-year visual research project Indigenous perspectives on forest fires, drought and climate change: Sápmi (2022-2026), a FORMAS (Swedish Research Council for Sustainable Development) funded visual research project developed with Sámi scholar and Professor in Environmental history May-Britt Öhman, Sámi journalist Liz-Marie Nilsen and Sámi teacher, author and reindeer herder Gun Aira.
+The project brings forward Indigenous/Sámi knowledges on forest fires, drought and climate change.

 --